Competitor Comparison

 What Frigate NVR Does Exceptionally Well

-• Local AI detection without subscription — person, car, animal, and package detection using TensorFlow Lite models, with no per-event cloud cost
+Person, car, animal, and package detection using TensorFlow Lite models, with no per-event cloud cost.
+Runs entirely on your hardware.

-• Google Coral TPU support — the Coral Edge TPU processes 50+ inferences per second at 4W of power, dramatically reducing CPU load vs. software-only detection
+The Coral Edge TPU processes 50+ inferences per second at just 4W of power, dramatically reducing CPU load vs. software-only detection.

-• NVIDIA GPU acceleration — CUDA-accelerated inference for larger deployments or multiple simultaneous streams
+CUDA-accelerated inference for larger deployments or multiple simultaneous streams.
+Scales up to RTX 4090 for high camera counts.

-• Real-time MQTT events — instantly triggers Home Assistant automations, notifications, scripts, and third-party integrations the moment a detection fires
+Instantly triggers Home Assistant automations, notifications, scripts, and integrations the moment a detection fires — deep HA ecosystem integration.

-• Active development community — GitHub releases consistently, active Discord, extensive documentation, rapid feature iteration
+GitHub releases consistently, active Discord, extensive documentation, rapid feature iteration.
+The community is genuinely excellent.

-• Sub-stream support — Frigate uses low-resolution sub-streams for detection and high-resolution main streams for recording, efficiently using GPU resources
+Uses low-resolution sub-streams for detection and high-resolution main streams for recording — efficiently using GPU resources without saturating bandwidth.

 Feature Comparison Table